Global energy crisis (2021–2023): 2022

 In the first collective action following the invasion, agreed on 1 March 2022, IEA member countries committed to release 62.7 million barrels of emergency oil stocks.
-On 1 April, they agreed to make a further 120 million barrels available from emergency reserves, the largest stock release in the IEA’s history, which coincided with the release of additional barrels from the U.S. Strategic Petroleum Reserve.
+On 1 April, they agreed to make a further 120 million barrels available from emergency reserves, the largest stock release in the IEA's history, which coincided with the release of additional barrels from the U.S. Strategic Petroleum Reserve.
 The two coordinated drawdowns in 2022 are the fourth and fifth in the history of the IEA, which was created in 1974.
 Previous collective actions were taken in 1991, 2005 and 2011.

 The IEA has also published action plans to cut oil use with immediate impact, as well as plans for how Europe can reduce its reliance on Russian gas and how common citizens can reduce their energy consumption.
-This includes a 10-point action plan to reduce the EU’s reliance on Russian Natural Gas.
+This includes a 10-point action plan to reduce the EU's reliance on Russian Natural Gas.

 German chancellor Olaf Scholz announced plans to build two new LNG terminals.
 Economy Minister Robert Habeck said Germany reached a long-term energy partnership with Qatar, one of the world's largest exporters of liquefied natural gas.
 Habeck said Germany plans to end imports of Russian natural gas by mid-2024.
 In May 2022, the European Commission proposed and approved a partial ban on oil imports from Russia, part of the economic response to the Russian invasion of Ukraine.
 On 18 May 2022, the European Union published plans to end its reliance on Russian oil, natural gas and coal by 2027.

-On 13 July 2022, the Kremlin expressed hope that a visit by President Biden in Saudi Arabia to boost OPEC oil production would not foster anti-Russian sentiments there.
+On 13 July 2022, the Kremlin expressed hope that a visit by President Biden to Saudi Arabia to boost OPEC oil production would not foster anti-Russian sentiments there.
 Russia is the largest oil and gas exporter after Saudi Arabia and enjoys a highly valued cooperation with the Arab country in the framework of the OPEC group.
 But at current levels, major Gulf producers have little to spare, and Russia blames international sanctions for higher energy prices around the world.